sanmue/ansible_workstation/README.md

 ## Further notes for myself

-### 'Visual Studio Code' respectively "VSCodium" with extension "Sync Settings"
+### 'Visual Studio Code' with extension "Sync Settings"

 #### Config git-repo as storage target of the settings of VS Code